GwendolyneFreddy/Infinity-Animations/README.md

 While waiting for this marvelous day, here is the recommended installation order:
 - Please install Infinity Animations after ToBEx, BG2 Fixpack, EET, and mods that add creatures or animations.
-- Please install Infinity Animations before 1PP, EET_end, and any final "biffing" routines.
+- Please install Infinity Animations before 1PP, EET_End, and any final "biffing" routines.

 &#9755; :warning: Modders who wish to make their mods compatible with Infinity Animations are strongly recommended to read the <a href="ia_notes-for-modders-english.html">IA Notes for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.